IVF Process Timeline: What Happens During IVF Treatment?

 How many times is it possible to repeat the IVF cycle?

-There are no restrictions on the IVF procedure recurrence, which is up to the couple and the doctor.
+The recurrence of the IVF procedure is not restricted; it is up to the couple and the doctor.

 Is it wrong to have intercourse between the onset of IVF and ovulation?